Alaa Abdelnaby: Early life

 Abdelnaby was born in Alexandria, Egypt, and moved to the United States with his family in 1971 at the age of two.
 His father was an engineer and his mother was a computer analyst who had moved to find better jobs.
 His family became American citizens.

 Abelnaby was raised in Nutley and Bloomfield, New Jersey, and played on the Bloomfield High School basketball team.
 Abdelnaby was selected as a standout American high school athlete as both a McDonald's All-American and a Parade All-American.

 College career

 Abdelnaby played at Duke University from 1986 to 1990.
 He had a breakout year as a senior when he averaged 14.9 points and 6.7 rebounds during the regular season.
-Abndelnaby was a third-team all-Atlantic Coast Conference (ACC) selection as a senior.
-He had a series of widely publicized off-court problems during his early seasons including an accident where he drove his car into a tree on campus.
+Abdelnaby was a third-team all-Atlantic Coast Conference (ACC) selection as a senior.
+He had a series of widely publicized off-court problems during his early seasons, including an accident where he drove his car into a tree on campus.

 Abdelnaby commented on Duke University's academic requirements: "The only way I can make five A's is when I sign my name."